lachlanA/eagle-to-kicad/README.md

 	* Make project director to store all the converted files.
 	* And basic error checking.
 	* Eagle 6.xx PCB files can be directly import to KiCad.
-	* Ealge stand alone lbr's can be convered to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp
+	* Eagle stand alone lbr's can be converted to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp see *https://github.com/lachlanA/eagle-to-kicad-libs* for more details
-	* Converts Via's to Pads to to help with KiCad's flood fill, not connecting to Free/unnconect Via's.
+	* Converts Via's to Pads to to help with KiCad's flood fill, not connecting to Free/unconnected Via's.
-    * The **examples** director contain's a number of converted sch's/board's.
+    * The **examples** director contains a number of converted sch's/board's.

 * By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained So forward and backwoods net-list annotation work's under KiCad!